logo

 SAMPLE EXPERIMENTAL PROTOCOL

-This labeling protocol was developed for the conjugate of Goat anti-mouse IgG with iFluor™ 488 maleimide.
-You might need further optimization for your particular proteins.
+This labeling protocol was developed for the labeling Goat anti-mouse IgG with iFluor® 488 maleimide.
+Further optimization may be required for your specific proteins.

 2. Continue to rotate or shake the reaction mixture at room temperature for 30-60 minutes.